 - TCI State ID: This field indicates the TCI state identified by TCI-StateId as specified in TS 38.331 [5] applicable to the Control Resource Set identified by CORESET ID field.
 If the field of CORESET ID is set to 0, this field indicates a TCI-StateId for a TCI state of the first 64 TCI-states configured by tci-StatesToAddModList and tci-StatesToReleaseList in the PDSCH-Config in the active BWP or by dl-OrJoint-TCI-State-ToAddModList and dl-OrJoint-TCI-State-ToReleaseList in the PDSCH-Config in the active BWP or the reference BWP.
 If the field of CORESET ID is set to the other value than 0, this field indicates a TCI-StateId configured by tci-StatesPDCCH-ToAddList and tci-StatesPDCCH-ToReleaseList in the controlResourceSet identified by the indicated CORESET ID.
 The length of the field is 7 bits.

-Figure 6.1.3.15-1: TCI State Indication for UE-specific PDCCH MAC CE
+Figure 6.1.3.15-1: TCI State Indication for UE-specific PDCCH MAC CE/Cross-RRH TCI State Indication for UE-specific PDCCH MAC CE

 <<<<Skipped>>>>